 Is the bank required to send me a monthly statement on my checking or savings account?

-- The dollar amount of interest earned during the statement period, and whether or not it was credited,
+- The dollar amount of interest earned during the statement period, and whether it was credited.

-- The type and dollar amount of any fees that were debited to the account during the statement period, and
+- The type and dollar amount of any fees that were debited from the account during the statement period.

 - The total number of days in the statement period, or the beginning and ending dates of the period.